material-components/material-components-web/packages/mdc-tabs/README.md

 Tabs can easily be initialized using their default constructors as well, similar to `attachTo`.
-This process involves a factory to create an instance of MDCTab from each tab Element inside of the `mdc-tab-bar` node during the intialization phase of `MDCTabBar`, e.g.:
+This process involves a factory to create an instance of MDCTab from each tab Element inside of the `mdc-tab-bar` node during the initialization phase of `MDCTabBar`, e.g.:

 ```html